Szymon-Czuszek/Machine-Learning-Algorithms/README.md

 The new banknote is classified as genuine or counterfeit depending on which class is more frequent among its neighbors.

+Detecting counterfeit banknotes relies on numerical features extracted from the notes, such as variance, skewness, kurtosis, and entropy of their wavelet-transformed images.
+These features allow KNN to group similar notes together and differentiate fake ones from real ones.

+Simplicity: KNN does not require complex mathematical modeling; it simply compares distances between points.
+Flexibility: It works well with both linear and non-linear data distributions.
+Effectiveness in Low-Dimensional Space: Since the dataset consists of only four features, KNN can effectively classify notes without the need for complex feature engineering.

 ### Logistic Regression

 ...